trustmycode/shotgun_code/README.md

     -   The file tree is displayed in the `LeftSidebar`.
     -   User can mark files/folders for exclusion.
     -   The application automatically (or via a button) triggers context generation in Go (`GenerateShotgunOutput`).
-    -   The resulting context (tree + file contents) is stored in `shotgunPromptContext` and passed to `CentralPanel.vue`, which in turn makes it available to `Step2GenerateDiff.vue`.
+    -   The resulting context (tree + file contents) is stored in `shotgunPromptContext` and passed to `CentralPanel.vue`, which in turn makes it available to `Step2ComposePrompt.vue`.
 2.  **Step 2: Compose Prompt**
-    -   `Step2GenerateDiff.vue` is shown.
+    -   `Step2ComposePrompt.vue` is shown.
-    -   It displays the `shotgunPromptContext` (likely in a read-only textarea).
+    -   It displays the `shotgunPromptContext` (read-only).
-    -   User types their instructions for the LLM into another textarea (the prompt).
+    -   User types their instructions for the LLM into another textarea (the prompt) and can edit custom rules.
-    -   User clicks "Compose Prompt" (was "Generate Diff").
+    -   User clicks "Execute Prompt" to run the configured LLM call.
-    -   `MainLayout.vue` (simulates) sending the `shotgunPromptContext` and the user's prompt to an LLM.
+    -   `MainLayout.vue` sends the `shotgunPromptContext` and the user's prompt to the Go backend, which performs the actual LLM request.
-    -   (Simulated) LLM returns a diff, which is then displayed in the "Diff Viewer" section of `Step2GenerateDiff.vue`.
-3.  **Step 3: Execute Prompt**
+3.  **Step 3: Prompt History**
-    -   `Step3ExecuteDiff.vue` is shown.
-    -   User clicks "Execute Prompt" (was "Execute Diff").
-    -   `MainLayout.vue` (simulates) the "execution" of this prompt/diff.
-This step is more conceptual in the current stubbed implementation but would represent running or applying the changes indicated by the LLM.
-    -   Logs appear in the step-specific console within `Step3ExecuteDiff.vue` and/or the `BottomConsole.vue`.
-4.  **Step 4: Apply Patch**
-    -   `Step4ApplyPatch.vue` is shown.
+    -   `Step3ExecutePrompt.vue` is shown.
-    -   User interacts with a (currently stubbed) patch editor.
-    -   User clicks "Apply Selected" or "Apply All & Finish".
-    -   `MainLayout.vue` (simulates) applying these patches.
+    -   Displays the chronological history of executed prompts, full payloads, responses, and optional API call metadata.
+    -   The stepper/sidebar button for Prompt History is always available so you can review or copy past executions without finishing the earlier steps first.

 ---